 How can I rent a deckchair?

-All of the films at Pluk de Nacht have had great success at large international festivals, yet never reached Dutch theatres.
-Pluk de Nacht shows remarkable documentaries, animation, short and feature films that were not released in the Netherlands or, if they were, only reached a small audience.
+All of the films at Pluk de Nacht have had great success at big international festivals, but still never reached Dutch theatres.
+Pluk de Nacht shows remarkable documentaries, animation, short and feature films that were not release in the Netherlands or, if they were, only reached a small audience.

 What if it rains?

 All films are either English spoken or have English subtitles.
 On rare occasions there might be a film in Dutch without English subtitles.
-Check any film’s description for the audio or subtitle language.
+Look at any film’s description for the audio or subtitle language.